hareeshkar/ClinicalSimulator/README.md

 - Type messages to interact with the AI patient
 - Watch for streaming responses that appear word-by-word
 - Patient responses adapt to their current clinical state
+- **Access AI Preceptor**: Tap the floating "Hint" button for real-time attending physician guidance
+- **Progressive Hints**: Receive Socratic questions and clinical insights tailored to your progress
+- **Alternative Perspectives**: Use "Get Another Hint" for different approaches to the same challenge

 #### 🔬 Diagnostics Tab